normanzb/tag-reactify/README.md

 # Tag Reactify

-It takes a string with `<Tag/>`s, safely converts tags into renderable react dom according specified tag-react mapping
+It takes a string with `<Tag/>`s, safely converts tags into renderable react dom according to specified tag-react mapping

 ## Install